ngneat/svg-icon/README.md

 ## Icons Rendering

-Use the `provideSvgIcons` to register register the icons:
+Use the `provideSvgIcons` to register the icons:

 ```ts
 import { provideSvgIcons } from '@ngneat/svg-icon';